List of Star Trek: Deep Space Nine characters: Julian Bashir

 Julian Bashir (initially credited as Siddig El Fadil, then as Alexander Siddig) is a Starfleet lieutenant and the station's chief medical officer.
 When he was a child, his parents had him illegally genetically engineered to enhance him both physically and mentally, as he was falling behind his classmates.
 He is best friends with engineering officer Miles O'Brien and befriends the enigmatic Garak, the sole Cardassian resident.
-He is manipulated by and fights against Section 31, a highly secretive group within Starfleet that engages in very questionable activities on behalf of the Federation.
+He is manipulated by and fights against Section 31, a highly secretive group within Starfleet that engages in illegal activities on behalf of the Federation.

 Jadzia/Ezri Dax

 Dax is a Trill symbiont, who has been "joined" to various humanoid Trills, both male and female, over the course of its long lifetime, sharing their bodies.
 Prior to Jadzia, the Dax symbiont had been hosted by Lela, Tobin, Emony, Audrid, Torias, Joran, and Curzon.

 Jadzia, Sisko's science officer, is Dax's host for the first six seasons.
 When Terry Farrell, the actress who portrayed her, left the show, Jadzia was killed by the Cardassian Dukat, and the symbiont transferred to Ezri (Nicole de Boer).
 Jadzia marries Worf shortly before she is murdered, while Ezri is attracted to Dr. Bashir.

 Curzon, the roguish male host immediately prior to Jadzia, was Benjamin Sisko's mentor and close friend.
-Sisko calls Jadzia (and, subsequently, Ezri) "Old Man", despite her being neither old nor a man, in remembrance of this.
+Sisko occasionally calls Jadzia and Ezri "Old Man", despite neither of them being old or a man, in remembrance of this.

+The Dax character appears most recently in the series Starfleet Academy Series 1, Episode 5.
+Starfleet academy is set in the 32nd Century and the new host of the Dax symbiont is Professor Illa Dax, played by Tawny Newsome.
+The episode also includes a conversation with a holographic version of Jake Sisko, played by Cirroc Lofton.

 Jake Sisko

 Jake (Cirroc Lofton) is Benjamin Sisko's teenage son.
 His best friend is the Ferengi Nog.
-Choosing not to follow his father's footsteps and join Starfleet, he becomes a writer and (during the Dominion War) a war journalist.
+Choosing not to follow his father's footsteps and join Starfleet, he becomes a writer and (during the Dominion War) a war correspondent.